stonechamp/Upgradable-Spawner/README.md

 ## Features

 Spawners have 5 levels.
-Each level spawns an additional mob at the same time.
+Each level spawns an additional mob per spawn.
+Spawners can be mined with Silk Touch and still maintain there level/mob.
 This plugin hooks into Vault allowing for optimal economy integration.